A deep dive into whether or not rice is considered to be okay for consumption on the paleo diet.

 Are you worried about eating rice?
 If so, why?
 Is it the carbohydrate content?
 The lectins and phytates?
 Or is it due to intolerance?

-If your biggest concern is the carbohydrate content, I would implore you to track your macros.
 You may find the whole sweet potato, paleo muffin, or butternut squash you’re consuming every day is richer in carbs than you thought.
-Are you keto?
-TRACK YOUR MACROS!
-This isn’t to encourage you to switch out your potatoes or butternut squash for rice, it is to encourage you to be honest with yourself about how many carbs you’re actually eating if conscious carb-intake is a thing for you.
+This isn’t to encourage you to switch out your potatoes or butternut squash for rice, it is to encourage you to stay objective.

 If you’re worried about the lectins and phytates in rice, understandable.
-If this is your hangup, make sure you’re also not consuming all other grains, nuts, seeds, beans, legumes, potatoes, tomatoes, eggplants, bell peppers, and chilis.
-Nuts and nightshades are extremely high in phytates and lectins, yet they are paleo friendly.
-Just food for thought.
+If this is your hang up, make sure you’re also not consuming all other grains, nuts, seeds, beans, legumes, potatoes, tomatoes, eggplants, bell peppers, and chilis.

-My Relationship with Rice
+My Take On Rice

 Julia Mueller

-When I have an IBS flare, I go for white rice, because it contains no fiber – lowering my fiber intake while Iโ€™m experiencing a flare helps me get my system back in order quicker.
-It may sound counterintuitive since everyone tells you you need fiber to poop, but fiber feeds bacteria (both good and bad), so those with gut conditions should avoid it (particularly raw vegetables) when experiencing GI troubles.
+It may sound counterintuitive since everyone tells you that you need fiber to poop, but fiber feeds bacteria (both good and bad).
+So those with chronic gut conditions should avoid high amounts of fiber (particularly raw vegetables) when experiencing GI troubles.

-Donโ€™t freak out.
-If youโ€™re going to eat rice, white is the best choice, but sprouted brown rice works well too.
 If youโ€™re concerned about phytates and lectins, limit your intake of all grains, legumes, nuts, and nightshades (tomatoes, potatoes, eggplant, bell peppers).

-…But again, donโ€™t freak out.
-Yes, be aware of whatโ€™s in the food you eat, but remember not everyone reacts negatively to all food.
 Your personal genetics and gut microbiome are unique to you, so your sensitivities will be substantially different from the next person.
 Just avoid the foods that make you feel like do do, and pay attention to your blood sugar (and bloodwork!)

 Sourcing Your Rice:

-I always recommend buying organic rice.
-Rice is not one of those foods that you can swing either way – it will collect pesticides, guess what pesticides do in your body?
 Theyโ€™re a vicious toxin so not only do they create more work for your immune system (because your body has to get rid of them), but they cause inflammation as a result.
-So throw your body a bone and if youโ€™re going to eat rice, choose organic.

 Julia Mueller